How Does Therapy Work?

 3. You will find new solutions or a more effective way of living and become more able to make conscious choices.
 By exploring threatening or troubling thoughts and feelings in a safe environment we get to look at these avoided thoughts and feelings and slow it down.
 In doing that they lose their power and we are then more able to understand where they came from.
 You have more information to develop a more complete understanding of yourself and your situation.

 The process of therapy helps you put words to and name your internal experiences, thoughts and feelings.
 It makes all that is going on internally inside of us, external by naming it so we can see it better.
 I will help you with this process of taking what's internal and making it external so you can see it clearer.
 When you can see it clearly you can better understand yourself, your experiences, emotions and that which has been bothering you.
 You are then able to make the choices necessary to move forward.

-Becoming a New Mom is Hard
+Becoming a New Parent is Hard

-Motherhood is a major transition.
+Parenthood is a major transition.
 It means the change of many things as we once knew them.
 Although it can be a joyful and loving time, for many it can be filled with stress and anxiety.
-The distress a new mother experiences can be normal, talking to someone can help you make sense of your new thoughts, feelings and worries during this transition period in you and your family's life.
+The distress a new parent experiences can be normal, talking to someone can help you make sense of your new thoughts, feelings and worries during this transition period in you and your family's life.

-Although distress is a common and normal experience when becoming a new mother or adding a new baby to the family, 1 in 5 women will develop a more serious mental health concern called a PMAD (Perinatal Mood and Anxiety Disorder)
+Although distress is a common and normal experience when becoming a new parent or adding a new baby to the family, 1 in 5 women will develop a more serious mental health concern called a PMAD (Perinatal Mood and Anxiety Disorder)

 ethnicity.
 15-20% of women experience more serious symptoms during or after the birth of their baby.